immanuelsch/gegl-HDR-ColorMapper/README.md

 *To make things clear: I'm not a native programmer - so my code looks ugly :-) - it should only serve as PoC.*

 # Motivation
+I do not really like (HS)Value-based tone-curves, because they considerabely lack accuracy (examples shown below in tech part).
+Instead I changed over to an luminance-based approach:
+1) edit the image tonality using the CIE Y Luminance representation - aka the b&w image / desaturated image / grayscale image.
+2) after that, colorize that b&w image colorimetrically correct.

+So tone curves are there to edit tonality separated from the color.
+This tone-adjustment activity is simply monochromatic.
+No need for RGB-channels.
+After tonality fits - color editing is done.

-A lot of pictures look very desaturated when increasing image contrast.
+A lot of pictures look very desaturated when increasing image contrast on Y channel.
 All receipes do not really help in a full extent: They adopt lightness/luminance and -contrast but to not map color correct from a color-intensity perspective.
 - using GIMP LCH Lightness blend mode to adopt image contrast not even scales chroma at all.
 It controls lightness completely independent from chromaticity.
-- even using GIMP Lightness blend mode - that I brought up - does not fully satisfy the chromaticity/saturation aspect - despite keeping saturation constant while scaling lightness.
+- even using GIMP Luminance blend mode - that I brought up - does not fully satisfy the chromaticity/saturation aspect - despite keeping saturation constant while scaling lightness.
 Perceived result fits much better, than the above mentioned pure LCH Lightness blend mode.

-Examples:
+The effect on Luminance blending is also described here: https://rawpedia.rawtherapee.com/Exposure#Luminance.
+The recommendation: "If you want to manually counter-act the desaturation, using the L*a*b* Chromaticity slider is a more neutral way of compensating for it..."

+## Examples
 This image shows, the large original image.
 The contrast-enhanced one, that looks desaturated and the one processed by this gegl-HDR-ColorMapper.
 ![ColorMapExample](https://github.com/immanuelsch/gegl-HDR-ColorMapper/assets/23322212/7f5c92ee-cfe1-443c-b268-6d441895a48f)